Skip to Content

 (In fact, just as I was typing that, I felt a wave of unhappiness roll over me.
 I miss having a master bathroom!
 Even a tiny one!
 Waaah!
 Poor me!)

-But when I consider that a lot of people in the world live in grass huts or slapped-together buildings in slums, or in refugee tents, my attitude changes and I feel really silly for complaining about not having a bathroom attached to my bedroom.
+But when I consider that a lot of people in the world live in grass huts or slapped-together buildings, or in refugee tents, my attitude changes and I feel really silly for complaining about not having a bathroom attached to my bedroom.

 I have a bathroom with plumbing.